wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/WebFramework/Node/Node-Syntax-List.md

 - [2017-Mastering the Node.js Core Modules - The File System & fs Module](https://blog.risingstack.com/mastering-the-nodejs-core-modules-file-system-fs-module/): In this article, we'll take a look at the File System core module, File Streams and some fs module alternatives.

-## Event Loop

-- [2016-Understanding the Node.js Event Loop](https://blog.risingstack.com/node-js-at-scale-understanding-node-js-event-loop/): This article helps you to understand how the Node.js event loop works, and how you can leverage it to build fast applications.
-We’ll also discuss the most common problems you might encounter, and the solutions for them.

-- [2016-The Node.js Event Loop, Timers, and process.nextTick()](https://parg.co/b1l): The event loop is what allows Node.js to perform non-blocking IO operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.

 ## Modularity | 模块机制

 - [2011- 深入 Node.js 的模块机制](http://www.infoq.com/cn/articles/nodejs-module-mechanism)